Ambient Mode Security Deep Dive

 Sidecars are still a first-class supported deployment

 We understand that some folks are comfortable with the sidecar model and their known security boundaries and wish to stay on that model.
 With Istio, sidecars are a first-class citizen to the mesh and platform owners have the choice to continue using them.
-If a platform owner wants to support both sidecar and ambient, they can.
+If a platform owner wants to support both sidecar and ambient modes, they can.
 A workload with the ambient data plane can natively communicate with workloads that have a sidecar deployed.
-As folks better understand the security posture of ambient mesh, we are confident that ambient will be the preferred mode of Istio service mesh with sidecars used for specific optimizations.
+As folks better understand the security posture of ambient mode, we are confident that it will be the preferred data plane mode of Istio, with sidecars used for specific optimizations.